Midniight7/Midniight7/README.md

 - 👋 Hi, I’m @Midniight7
-- 👀 I’m interested in CyberSecurity, web development, technology.
+- 👀 I’m interested in CyberSecurity, web development, and technology.
 - 🌱 I’m currently learning how to build a blogging website using HTML, CSS, and JavaScrpit.

 <!---